-How do CAO Applications work?
+CAO Applications

 The CAO (Central Applications Office) manages most undergraduate applicants for the Higher Education Institutes in Ireland.
-All EU applicants for first year of undergraduate degree courses (excluding distance and online learning) apply via CAO.
+All EU/EFTA/UK* applicants for first year of undergraduate degree courses (excluding distance and online learning) (opens in a new window)apply via CAO.

-one Entry requirements - these are known well in advance as they must be published and available to schools two years in advance so potential applicants can make appropriate subject choices.
+these are known well in advance as they must be published and available to schools two years in advance so potential applicants can make appropriate subject choices.

-Number of applicants - this is not final until after the "change of mind" closing date of 1 July.
+this is not final until after the "change of mind" closing date of 1 July.

-When these four pieces of information are combined the CAO computer programme, checks all applicants for eligibility.
+When these four pieces of information are combined the CAO computer program, checks all applicants for eligibility.
 Then it ranks eligible applicants on the basis of their points scores, and issues offers based on the highest preference to which the applicant is entitled.

 Please note: there are two rounds prior to round 1: